Bronchitis In Children: Causes, Symptoms and Treatment

 Bronchitis in babies is a concern for parents as the symptoms can cause severe distress.
 Here’s information on what causes acute bronchitis in children and when to seek treatment.

-By Dr Ramesh B R
+By Dr Ramesh B R • 10 min read

 Bronchitis is an infection in the large airway passages, which connect the windpipe to the lungs.
 In this condition, there is an inflammation of the mucous membrane lining the medium and the large breathing tubes (bronchus).
 It starts with a common cold, sinusitis or flu and develops into bronchitis.

-The symptoms include fever and dry cough during early illness, and sputum, when a bacterial infection sets in.
+The symptoms include fever and dry cough during early illness, and discharge of sputum when a bacterial infection sets in.
 The child can also have chest pain, breathlessness, chest tightness associated with wheezing, lethargy, poor intake and irritability as the illness progresses.
 These symptoms occur more often in the night.
 Bronchitis can start as an acute illness or sometimes become chronic, lasting more than a few weeks or months, depending on the child’s immunity and response to treatment.

 Many of these symptoms overlap with early childhood asthma but are mistakenly treated as bronchitis or bronchiolitis with repeated courses of antibiotics.
 Parents should be aware of these symptoms and consult a child specialist to get a correct diagnosis and initiate proper treatment.

 Immunity in children

 As the present generation of children get vaccinated early in life, their immunity is much less developed than in children, who suffer from natural infections in early childhood.
 This could be one of the reasons for why children suffer from prolonged bouts of bronchitis following a viral or bacterial respiratory infection.